openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 English and foreign text tags following UTF-8 encoding are supported.

-Furthermore, language models supported by Tesseract are stored by default in `$MPF_HOME/plugins/TesseractOCRTextDetection/tessdata/tessdata` directory and script models are stored in `tessdata/script`.
+Language models supported by Tesseract are stored by default in `$MPF_HOME/plugins/TesseractOCRTextDetection/tessdata/tessdata` directory and script models are stored in `tessdata/script`.

-For development and testing purposes outside of the workflow manager, the tessdata directory is located in `TesseractOCRTextDetection/plugin-files/tessdata`.
-Users can set a new tessdata directory by modifying the TESSDATA_DIR job property.
+For development and testing purposes outside of the workflow manager, the tessdata directory is located in `TesseractOCRTextDetection/plugin-files/tessdata` specified under TESSDATA_DIR.
+Users can set a new tessdata directory by modifying either the TESSDATA_DIR or MODELS_DIR_PATH job properties.
+If both directories are specified, the component will first check for models in the MODELS_DIR_PATH followed by the TESSDATA_DIR path.
+Please ensure that any language models that run together are stored together in the same directory (i.e. while running "eng+bul", both eng.traineddata and bul.traineddata should be stored together in at least one specified directory, while running "eng,bul" the models can be stored separately).

 Additional tessdata models can then be added to the specified tessdata folder to expand supported languages and scripts.

 Each language module follows ISO 639-2 designations, with character variations